 Photo: Fares Al Ghoul, 2014, Rafah

-Selim Nassib was born in Beirut in 1946.
-He is a journalist for Libération.
+Coauthor Selim Nassib (b.
+1946), a Franco-Lebanese writer, is a journalist for Libération.
 A connoisseur of the Middle East, he is the author of the novels I Loved You for Your Voice and The Palestinian Lover (Europa Editions).
 He lives in Paris.

 Photo: Stefano Leone